codacy/docs/docs/organizations/managing-security-and-risk.md

 -   **Closed on time:** items closed before the deadline
 -   **Closed late:** items closed after the deadline

-Each of these areas displays a count of matching items and a **Review** button to access a filtered list displaying the matching items.
+Each panel shows the total count of matching items and contains a **Review** button to view a list of matching items.

 ![security and risk management dashboard](images/security-risk-management-dashboard.png)

 ## Item list

-The **Security and risk management items** page displays a list of items, filtered by status and sorted by due date ascending.
+The **Security and risk management items** page displays a filtered list of items, sorted by due date ascending.

 To access the item list, access the [dashboard](#dashboard) and click the **Review** button in the area of interest, based on the desired filtering.